Jerry Burns: Professional coaching career

 Burns was 38 years of age when he was fired at Iowa.
 He moved on to the Green Bay Packers of the NFL and served for two years as an assistant coach to Vince Lombardi in 1966 and 1967 when the Packers won Super Bowl I and Super Bowl II.
 When Lombardi retired after the 1967 season, Burns was hired by Bud Grant of the Minnesota Vikings.
 Grant hired Burns to be his offensive coordinator.
-Burns served as Minnesota's offensive coordinator for the next 18 years, from 1968–1985.
+Burns served as Minnesota's offensive coordinator for the next 18 years, from 1968 to 1985.
 During that time, the Vikings made the playoffs 12 times, won 11 division titles, and played in four Super Bowls.

-When Grant retired from coaching for the second time in 1985, Burns was named as the 4th head coach of the Minnesota Vikings on January 7, 1986.
+When Grant retired after the 1983 season, Burns was expected to succeed him, but wide receivers coach Les Steckel was promoted instead.
+Steckel was fired after only one season, and Grant was brought back for the 1984 season.
+Grant retired for good after the 1985 season, and Burns was named as the 4th head coach of the Minnesota Vikings on January 7, 1986.
 He coached Minnesota for six years, from 1986 to 1991.
 Burns compiled a record of 52–43 and led the Vikings to the playoffs three times.
 He helped the Vikings win the division title in 1989 and led them to the NFC championship game in 1987.
 On November 5, 1989, Burns gave a profanity laced tirade during a postgame press conference where he defended his offensive coordinator, Bob Schnelker, despite the fact that the Vikings' Rich Karlis kicked a then league record-tying seven field goals en route to a 23–21 overtime victory over the Los Angeles Rams.

 On December 4, 1991, Burns announced that he would retire from coaching after the 1991 NFL season; he finished his final season with an 8–8 record.
 He has been nominated for the Pro Football Hall of Fame, but has yet to gain the votes necessary for induction.
 In 1998, Burns gave the Hall of Fame induction speech for Paul Krause, a defensive back he coached both at Iowa and with the Vikings.

 Death

-Burns died on May 12, 2021, at the age of 94 due to a variety of ongoing health issues at his home in Eden Prairie, Minnesota.
-The Minnesota Vikings, former Vikings Head Coach Bud Grant, former (then current) Vikings Head Coach Mike Zimmer, and Hall of Fame Quarterback Fran Tarkenton released statements paying tribute.
+Burns died on May 12, 2021, at the age of 94, at his home in Eden Prairie, Minnesota.
+He had been struggling with a variety of ongoing health issues.
+The Minnesota Vikings, former Vikings Head Coach Bud Grant, then Vikings Head Coach Mike Zimmer, and Hall of Fame Quarterback Fran Tarkenton released statements paying tribute.